mercedes-benz/DnA/docs/SETUP-DOCKER-COMPOSE.md

 #### **Set up local DnA Platform instance with docker-compose**

-Docker Compose will help to start the application locally on your computer and support to develop and debug as a docker container in the local machine.
+Docker Compose will help to start the application locally on your computer and support to develop and debugging as a docker container in the local machine.

 Prerequisites for this are: